-- Eliminating FCMs and clearing members (no need for guarantors)
+- Eliminating FCMs and clearing members (no need for third-party guarantors)

 - Outsourcing compliance and surveillance (reduces conflicts of interest)

-- Converting to private, or “internal,” blockchain (produces additional efficiencies)
+- Using a private, or “internal,” blockchain (produces additional efficiencies)

-- Because internal costs are drastically reduced, we can cut fees by 50% to 90% to traders to gain market share quickly.
+Because internal costs are drastically reduced, we believe we can cut fees by 50% to 90% to traders to gain market share quickly.